Royal Rumble (2005): Preliminary matches

-The third match was a Triple Threat match for the WWE Championship between John "Bradshaw" Layfield (JBL), The Big Show, and Kurt Angle.
+The third match was a triple threat match for the WWE Championship between John "Bradshaw" Layfield (JBL), The Big Show, and Kurt Angle.
 Angle stayed on the outside of the ring as Big Show and JBL fought.
 After Angle broke up a pinfall attempt, Big Show attacked both men.
 Angle hit Big Show with a television monitor, causing him to fall through a broadcast announce table.
 Later, Big Show executed a chokeslam on JBL but JBL placed his foot on the ropes to void the pinfall.
 Big Show tackled JBL through the barricade and performed a flapjack to Angle onto a chair.
 Luther Reigns, Mark Jindrak and Doug and Danny Basham attacked Big Show as Orlando Jordan helped JBL back into the ring.
 JBL executed a Clothesline from Hell on Angle to retain the title.

 The fourth match was between Triple H and Randy Orton for the World Heavyweight Championship.
 Before the match, Raw General Manager Eric Bischoff banned Evolution (Batista and Ric Flair) from ringside.
 Orton had the advantage until Triple H countered an RKO by throwing Orton out of the ring.
 Triple H kept the advantage and targeted Orton's left knee until Orton knocked him into a broadcast table.
 Orton kept the advantage until he missed a DDT.
 Triple H knocked both Orton and the referee down with a clothesline and tried to hit Orton with a sledgehammer but Orton pulled him into the ringpost.
 Triple H performed another clothesline and a Pedigree to retain the title.

 Main event match

 The main event was the Royal Rumble match.
-Before the match, Kurt Angle stole Nunzio's entrance number and replaced him in the match.
+Before the match, Kurt Angle stole Nunzio's number and replaced him in the match.
 The participants divided into their brands and fought against each other, working together to eliminate Muhammad Hassan, the thirteen entrant (who had garnered heat at the time).
 Scotty 2 Hotty, the fifteenth entrant, was attacked by Hassan during his entrance and never entered the match.
 Angle, the twentieth entrant, dominated upon entering until Shawn Michaels eliminated him.
 Angle came back to eliminate Michaels and attacked him.
 The final four participants remaining were Batista, John Cena, Edge, and Rey Mysterio.
 Edge fought with Mysterio, executing a spear to eliminate Mysterio.
 Cena and Batista then eliminated Edge as he was attacking them.
 Cena tried to perform an FU on Batista but Batista countered.
 Batista then attempted a Batista Bomb, but was countered with a headscissors takedown by Cena, sending both over the top rope and touching the floor at the same time.
 The referees for the Raw brand believed Batista to be the winner while the SmackDown! referees believed Cena to be winner.
 WWE Chairman Vince McMahon came to the ring, in the process legitimately tearing both his quadriceps muscles when his knees were caught on the apron, with the planned finish and attempt to restart the match botched, and ordered the match to be restarted with the final two participants.
 Batista eliminated Cena following a spinebuster to win the match.